-Plain black flat shoes - NO 'skate' style shoes, boots, ballet pumps, canvas or backless shoes.
+Plain black flat shoes - NO trainers or 'skate' shoe styles, boots, ballet pumps, canvas (including hi-tops)or backless shoes.
 They must be all black, with no branding/logos, leather/leather look, durable and fitted.
-All shoes should adequately cover the foot for safety reasons (these are only two examples of styles that can be worn).
-Please refer to the Uniform Brochure on our website for more information.
+All shoes should adequately cover the foot for safety reasons.
+We allow Nike Airforce shoes to be worn, but the silver tags must be removed.